BurntKevin/Quantitative-Research/README.md

 # Potential Issues
 * Historically SPY has shown positive growth and hence, long-term shorts are not great
+* Statically testing 20 years of data means that increased market efficiency is not factored

 # Important Considerations
 * Effective compound rate is important as trading means that the capital is not always fully utilised